ICHORd12/QualityMediaConsumptionSocialMedia-DSA210-Project/README.md

 - **Fullfillment Leve:** Amount of fullfillment i feel end of the day. (on a scale of 1-5)
 - **Holiday:** is the day holiday(1) or Work Day(0)?
 (0-1)
 ### **Methodes of Data Gathering**
- -Social Media Time and Screen Tİme will be gathered from shared Screen Time across Apple Ecosystem (Iphone/Ipad/Macbook) -Day's Leisure Time, Holiday and Fullfillment will be evaluated and logged daily at the end of the day.
+ - Social Media Time and Screen Tİme will be gathered from shared Screen Time across Apple Ecosystem (Iphone/Ipad/Macbook)
+ - Day's Leisure Time, Holiday and Fullfillment will be evaluated and logged daily at the end of the day.
  ---

  ## **Hypothesis**